Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolContact.md

 ### Microsoft.Online.Administration.Contact
 This cmdlet returns contact objects, which include the following information:

-            City: The contact's city.
+* City.
+The contact's city.

-            Country: The contact's country.
+* Country.
+The contact's country.

-            Department: The contact's department.
+* Department.
+The contact's department.

-            DisplayName: The contact's display name.
+* DisplayName.
+The contact's display name.

-            Fax: The contact's fax number.
+* Fax.
+The contact's fax number.

-            FirstName: The contact's first name.
+* FirstName.
+The contact's first name.

-            LastDirSyncTime: Returns the date and time of the last sync (only returned from contacts synced with Active Directory synchronization).
+* LastDirSyncTime.
+Returns the date and time of the last sync (only returned from contacts synced with Active Directory synchronization).

-            LastName: The contact's last name.
+* LastName.
+The contact's last name.

-            MobilePhone: The contact's mobile phone number.
+* MobilePhone.
+The contact's mobile phone number.

-            ObjectId: The unique ID of the contact.
+* ObjectId.
+The unique ID of the contact.

-            Office: The contact's office number.
+* Office.
+The contact's office number.

-            Phone Number: The contact's phone number.
+* Phone Number.
+The contact's phone number.

-            Postal Code: The contact's postal code.
+* Postal Code.
+The contact's postal code.

-            Proxy Addresses - the proxy addresses associated with this contact.
+* Proxy Addresses.
+The proxy addresses associated with this contact.

-            State: The contact's state.
+* State.
+The contact's state.

-            StreetAddress: The contact's street address.
+* StreetAddress.
+The contact's street address.

-            Title: The contact's title.
+* Title.
+The contact's title.

-            UserPrincipalName: The user ID of the contact.
+* UserPrincipalName.
+The user ID of the contact.

-            ValidationStatus: Whether or not the contact has any errors.
+* ValidationStatus.
+Whether or not the contact has any errors.

 ## NOTES